Extensions in-depth

 This section can be used to explicitly control if [package.target] should be written.
 By default it is written based on rules described in Extension Publishing.
 But if for some [target] a field is set, such as package.writeTarget.[target] = true/false, that tells explicitly whether it should automatically be filled in.

-For example if you want to target a specific kit version to make the extension only work with that version, set:
+For example if you want to target a specific kit version (the one used for publishing an extension) to make the extension work with that version or higher, set:

 [package]